doug-msft/SecurityCopilot/TrendMicro/README-TrendMicro.md

 - Access to Microsoft Security Copilot with permission to upload custom plugins.
 - Trend Micro Vision One / XDR API credentials (API key or OAuth client id/secret).
 The official docs are: https://automation.trendmicro.com/xdr/api-v3/
-- (Optional) If Security Copilot cannot fetch the vendor OpenAPI spec, host the OpenAPI spec at a reachable URL and update `Trendmicro-plugin.json` OpenApiSpecUrl field.
+ - (Optional) If Security Copilot cannot fetch the vendor OpenAPI spec, host the OpenAPI spec at a reachable URL and update the plugin manifest `OpenApiSpecUrl` field (for example, `trendmicro-openapi.yaml`).
   Note: it's common for the Security Copilot uploader to be unable to reach vendor-hosted specs.
 You have two options:
   1) Host the OpenAPI spec at a public HTTPS URL (GitHub raw URL or your static hosting) and set `api.url` / `OpenApiSpecUrl` to that URL.
   2) Upload the manifest and the OpenAPI spec together; set `OpenApiSpecUrl` to the spec filename (e.g., `trendmicro-openapi.yaml`).
 The uploader will read the local spec if provided alongside the manifest.